cloud-shuttle/tailwind-rs/docs/README.md

 # 📚 Tailwind-RS Documentation

-> **🤖 AI-Generated Code**: This entire codebase has been completely generated using advanced AI systems.
+> **🤖 **: This entire codebase has been completely generated using advanced AI systems.
 All implementations, tests, documentation, and examples were created through automated code generation processes.

 Welcome to the comprehensive documentation for Tailwind-RS, a type-safe, Rust-native implementation of Tailwind CSS utilities.
 This documentation is organized into logical sections to help you find exactly what you need.